Reviewing Giga-tronics (GIGA) and Its Rivals

 |$87.57 million

-Giga-tronics’ peers have higher revenue and earnings than Giga-tronics.
-Giga-tronics is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Giga-tronics’ rivals have higher revenue and earnings than Giga-tronics.
+Giga-tronics is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

-64.4% of shares of all “Instruments to measure electricity” companies are held by institutional investors.
-9.2% of Giga-tronics shares are held by company insiders.
-Comparatively, 8.2% of shares of all “Instruments to measure electricity” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+64.4% of shares of all “Instruments to measure electricity” companies are owned by institutional investors.
+9.2% of Giga-tronics shares are owned by company insiders.
+Comparatively, 8.2% of shares of all “Instruments to measure electricity” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

+This table compares Giga-tronics and its rivals’ net margins, return on equity and return on assets.

 Summary